Skip to content

 The main operator jobs are:

-• check fleet-level self-healing health and pending escalation volume
+• open endpoint-specific self-healing health and pending escalation context

 • open endpoint-specific Sentinel history before approving risky work